ucsb-cs148/f21/_info/syllabus.md

 grades as they are posted to Gradescope and Gauchospace.
 You will typically get an email as soon as each grade is posted.
 From the time the grade is posted, you will have one calendar week to post regrade requests.
-These must be made ONLY through Gradescope, ON the correct problem.
+Requests on homework regrading must be made ONLY through Gradescope, ON the correct problem.
 (Don't request a regrade for question 4 on the page for question 7.)